 Have you ever wondered what happens when your VPN connection drops unexpectedly or when you disconnect the VPN accidentally?

-Well, obviously, during that short or long period of time, your traffic is no longer encrypted, leaving your sensitive data and devices unprotected.
+Well, obviously, during that short or long time, your traffic is no longer encrypted, leaving your sensitive data and devices unprotected.
 It only takes a split-second for your data to leak to the open Internet, making you susceptible to cyberattacks and monitoring.

 A kill switch is an automatic security VPN feature that prevents your device from establishing unprotected connections, thus preventing your data from accidental exposure.